Why should I listen to you? Are you all actually credible?

 Will you ever “sell” any of the stocks that you recommend?

-No. While we will notify subscribers if something drastically changes our buy thesis for any given stock, 7investing will indefinitely hold onto each company we recommend.
+While we will notify subscribers if something drastically changes our buy thesis for any given stock, 7investing will indefinitely keep each company we recommend on the scorecard for the world to see.
 In other words, the performance displayed on our Recommendations page will represent the returns of all of the picks we’ve ever made since our beginning.

 We’re buying-and-holding for a couple of reasons.
 For one, we want to encourage a long-term investing mindset.
 Warren Buffett says the best holding period for stocks is “forever,” and for a good reason.
 When great companies are given plenty of time to compound their returns, it can work wonders for your investing performance.